 UIC Law offers a nationally ranked legal writing curriculum, which provides extensive training in the legal skills needed to be ready to practice — legal research, advocacy, writing, and drafting.

 The Lawyering Skills program includes four semesters of required courses and is one of the most comprehensive in the nation.
 It is designed to immerse students in the activities and skills needed to be a successful lawyer.
 Each of the four semesters, students are taught by a combination of full-time professors and successful practitioners who bring expertise and a practitioner’s perspective to the learning process.
 After the first semester, students transition to legal advocacy with a focus in the remaining semesters on pre-trial practice, oral argument, and appellate writing and oral advocacy.

-UIC Law also has a number of outstanding honors programs, including three student-run journals.
+UIC Law also has a number of outstanding honors programs, including two student-run journals.

-- Serving on the UIC John Marshall Law Review board is one of the highest academic honors the law school offers.
+- Serving on the UIC Law Review board is one of the highest academic honors the law school offers.